openrr/urdf-viz/README.md

 In the GUI, you can do some operations with keyboard and mouse.

+* `c` key to toggle collision model or visual mode
 * Move a joint
   * set the angle of a joint by `Up`/`Down` key
   * `Ctrl` + Drag to move the angle of a joint